EGI-Federation/EGI-website-tests/README.md

 Requests for new features may also be made for features by opening issues, or linking to existing user stories elsewhere.

+## Cucumber Pro

+⚠️ **Cucumber Pro is currently in closed Beta, this section could become irrelevant without notice**

+[Cucumber Pro](https://cucumber.io/pro) is a place where design, dev and ops can collaborate on the development of the product easily.
+Our project is at [app.cucumber.pro/projects/public-website](https://app.cucumber.pro/projects/public-website/documents/branch/master)